Dynamic-Capital/Dynamic-Capital/docs/model-intelligence-infrastructure-reference.md

 and emit operational playbooks.
 Use `build_default_infrastructure()` when you need a ready-to-run baseline covering core modules such as `dynamic_supabase`, `dynamic_memory`, `dynamic_task_manager`, and `dynamic_validator`.

+For hands-on experiments, the repo now provides lightweight compatibility packages for the core operational personas:

+- `dynamic_agents`, `dynamic_helpers`, and `dynamic_bots` proxy to their modern
+  implementations while keeping legacy import paths stable.
+- `dynamic_builders` exposes snapshot and orchestration builders from `algorithms.python` without forcing a heavy import on cold start.
+- `dynamic_watchers` introduces an in-memory telemetry watcher that can ingest signals, evaluate threshold rules, and produce alert-focused summaries.